- Course summary

 A 2:1 Honours degree or higher in Music Technology or a related subject, or substantial industry or prior experience in the field.

-International students need to meet our English language requirement at either IELTS at 6.5 or above, and a minimum of 5.5 for each of the 4 individual components (Reading, Writing, Speaking and Listening), TOEFL ibt at score at 90 or above, Pearson PTE Academic at score 58 or above, or an equivalent secure English language test.
+International students need to meet our English language requirement at either IELTS at 6.5 or above, and a minimum of 5.5 for each of the 4 individual components (Reading, Writing, Speaking and Listening).
+Pearson PTE Academic at score 58 or above, or an equivalent secure English language test.
 In some countries where teaching is in English, we may accept local qualifications.
 Please visit http://www.uwl.ac.uk/international/your-country to check for local equivalencies.
 We offer pre-sessional English language courses, an International Foundation Programme and a Pre-Masters Programme if you do not meet these requirements.
 You can read more about these courses here - http://www.uwl.ac.uk/international/english-language-programmes

 - Main fee